-BMJ Nutrition, Prevention & Health aims to present the best available evidence of the impact of nutrition and lifestyle factors on the health of individuals and populations.
+BMJ Nutrition, Prevention & Health journal aims to present the best available evidence of the impact of nutrition and lifestyle factors on the health of individuals and populations.
 The journal will present robust research on the key determinants of health including the social, economic, and physical environment, as well as lifestyle and behaviour.
 It will explore dietary factors, exercise and healthcare interventions and technologies, which aim to maintain and improve health and wellbeing and to prevent illness and injury.

 As an open access journal, BMJ Nutrition, Prevention & Health adheres to the Budapest Open Access Initiative definition of open access.
 Articles are published under an exclusive licence or non-exclusive licence for UK Crown employees or where BMJ has agreed CC BY applies.
 For US Federal Government officers or employees acting as part of their official duties, the terms are as stated in accordance with our licence terms.
 Authors or their employers retain copyright.
-Such open access articles can be reused under the terms of the relevant Creative Commons licence to facilitate reuse of the content. please refer to the BMJ Nutrition, Prevention & Health Author Licence.
+Such open access articles can be reused under the terms of the relevant Creative Commons licence (CC BY-NC or CC-BY) to facilitate reuse of the content. please refer to the BMJ Nutrition, Prevention & Health Author Licence.
 More information on copyright and authors’ rights.

 BMJ Nutrition, Prevention & Health adheres to BMJ’s Tier 3 data policy.
 We strongly encourage that data generated by your research that supports your article be made available as soon as possible, wherever legally and ethically possible.
 All research articles must contain a Data Availability Statement.
 For more information and FAQs, please see BMJ’s full Data Sharing Policy page.